simekva/minesweeper/README.md

 # minesweeper
 Very simple minesweeper clone created with JavaFX.
+Built with maven.
+Run mvn clean install, and then mvn javafx:run.